About Network / IP Cameras

 Before you can start streaming to WpStream with your IP camera, you need to check your internet connection.
 You might also want to test your internet connection to get a better idea of the settings before streaming – this will ensure a stable stream without any lags.
 You can check out our article on choosing the best settings for streaming for a more in-depth guide.

 Creating your WpStream account takes under 5 minutes.
-First, visit WpStream.net and then click on “My Account”.
+First, visit WpStream.net and then click on “Register”

-You will then be redirected to the registration form.
+You will be redirected to the registration form.
 Fill it out with your details.

-After clicking the “Register” button, you will be redirected to your account dashboard.
-This page will display the type of account you currently have, as well as other details such as “Available Bandwidth” and “Available Storage”.
-Your live stream will use the bandwidth and storage is how much data can be stored on the servers.
+After registering, you will be redirected to your account dashboard.
+This page will display the type of account you currently have, as well as other details such as “Streaming Data” and “Storage” available.

-Before you can start your first broadcast, you will have to create a channel on your WordPress website.
-Visit your WordPress dashboard, then look for the “Free Live Channel / Free Video” section.
-Here you will find “Add New Free Live Channel / Free Video”.
+- Before you can start your first broadcast, you will have to create a channel on your WordPress website.
+Visit your WordPress dashboard, then look for ‘Add New’ under WpStream

-Once redirected to the channel creation page, fill out the channel details such as channel name, description and featured image.
-Go down to the “Media Type” settings and select “Free Live Channel” from the dropdown, as shown below:
+- Once redirected to the channel creation page, fill out the channel details such as channel name, description and featured image.

 Each and every live stream requires an encoder.
 There are plenty of encoders available on the internet, but OBS Studio is used for the tutorial because of its popularity amongst users.